Pold87/blockchain-swarm-robotics/README.md

 - optional: sendmail

-The easiest way to install ARGoS and the epuck plugin is via the script `install_argos.sh` (install the dependencies mentioned at https://github.com/ilpincy/argos3 first).
+The easiest way to install ARGoS and the epuck plugin is via the script `install_argos.sh` (install the dependencies mentioned at https://github.com/ilpincy/argos3 first). `install_argos.sh` creates a setup script that should be executed everytime you want to run ARGoS.
+You can, for example, add the script to your `.bashrc`: source "~/argos3-dist/bin/setup_argos3"

 Then, execute `create_geths.sh` and add the created geths (default is just `geth0`) to your PATH (incl. export).